2017 PDL season

 The 2017 USL Premier Development League season is the 23rd season of the PDL.
+The league consisted of 72 teams playing in 10 divisions.
 The Michigan Bucks entered the season as the defending champions, but their title defense campaign ended with a loss in the Central Conference semi-finals.
 On August 5, 2017, the Charlotte Eagles won their first PDL championship by defeating the Thunder Bay Chill 2-1.